Miguel Borja: Livorno and Olimpo

 During the summer of 2013, it was confirmed that Borja would join Italian club Livorno on loan.
 The loan consisted of a fee of €150,000 with an option to buy for €1.5 million.

 His debut for Le Triglie came on 20 October, coming off the bench in a 1–2 loss to Sampdoria.

 Borja made seven season appearances for the club but failed to score a goal.
 Livorno was eventually regulated to the Serie B after placing last for the season.

 Shortly after Livorno were relegated, Borja was sent on loan to Argentine club Club Olimpo, where he scored three in sixteen games.

 Return to Colombia

 Borja was loaned to Independiente Santa Fe for the second half of 2015.
 That season, Borja scored ten goals in thirty-three matches.
 He won the 2015 Copa Sudamericana with the team (he played seven matches with no goals).

 For the 2016 season, he was sold to Cortuluá who was 17th in the league the previous season.
-In the Apertura tournament of the season, Borja scored a record of nineteen goals in twenty-one matches, breaking the record of most goals scored by a player in a league tournament (since 2002, the league is divided in two tournaments, Apertura and Finalización, each season).
-The previous record was held by Jackson Martínez, with eighteen goals in the 2009 Finalización.
+In the Apertura tournament of the season, Borja scored a record of nineteen goals in twenty-one matches, breaking the record of most goals scored by a player in a league tournament (the previous record was held by Jackson Martínez, with eighteen goals in the 2009 Finalizacion).
 His team Cortuluá reached the Semifinals, which they lost to Independiente Medellín.